SamyIOoOI/Hack-Quest/README.md

 - Python 3.7 or higher
 - Rich

-## Files
-- `Main_Hack.py` — Main CLI game logic
-- `passwords_patterns.txt` — Password patterns for hacking puzzles, Not used by the program but intended for the user if he wants to bypass hacking.

 ## Upcoming
 - GUI Version of the game or possibly a 2D game with animations!
 - Game improvements such as more Inventory management, extended map locations and story.